 5. After you completely pay that off, you should move on to the commitment with the second highest interest, specifically the personal loan.
 The repayment amount should now be RM256.04 (RM150.00 carried forward from the previous credit card debt + RM106.04).
 Repeat the same method for all the subsequent debts.

-The benefit of this technique is that you can save on overall interest payments as the highest interest debts get paid off first.
+The advantage of this Avalanche technique is that you can save money by avoiding multiple interest payments because you settle bad debts with the highest interest rate first.

 In some cases, there are debts that are of the highest amount among all your debts and is also charged the highest interest.
 It will take you about 2-3 years to pay that off.
 This is where a psychological battle may take place.
 Ask yourself, will you be able to stick to the Avalanche technique for that long?
 In a nutshell, this technique requires a high self-discipline and commitment.